kaniaganda/Parstagram2/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+One of the challenges I encountered was implementing the progress bar.
+The progress bar would occur before the event.
+I am working on the solution to include the progress bar.

 ## Open-source libraries used